Pragatibala/assignment/assignment/module-3-CSS&CSS-3/css-theory.md

 ## ans:

-The CSS specifications are maintained by the World Wide Web Consortium (W3C) & HTTP/HTTPS.
-The developer's work is to write the code, the browser's work is to run the code.
+The CSS specifications are maintained by the World Wide Web Consortium (W3C).
+Even though every browser supports CSS, there are many inconsistencies in the supported specification version.
+Some browsers even have their own implementation of the specification and have proprietary (vendor) prefixes.The developer's work is to write the code, the browser's work is to run the code.
 And the work of maintaining that browser is w3c.
+The Specification defines how CSS properties should be implemented by browser vendors along with detailed algorithms, code samples and tabular information.
+The Specification also include: The syntax and data types of the language.
+Detailed explanation on CSS Selectors

 # Q.13: What are the ways to integrate CSS as a web page?

 ## ans:

+CSS may be added to HTML in three different ways.
+To style a single HTML element on the page, use Inline CSS in a style attribute.
+By adding CSS to the head section of our HTML document, we can embed an internal stylesheet.
+We can also connect to an external stylesheet that separates our CSS from our HTML.
 CSS integrated in 3 ways :
-Internal CSS
-Inline CSS
-External CSS
-Internal CSS: It is used any css style <style> </style> tag in <head> </head> part of an HTML file.
+Internal CSS: By adding CSS to the head section of our HTML document, we can embed an internal stylesheet,It is used any css style <style> </style> tag in <head> </head> part of an HTML file.
-Inline CSS: It is used any css style in a single line in a <body> </body> part of an HTML file.
+Inline CSS: To style a single HTML element on the page, use Inline CSS in a style attribute.It is used any css style in a single line in a <body> </body> part of an HTML file.
-External CSS: It is used any css style then make some css file & attach it's css file link in <head> </head> part of an HTML file.
+External CSS: We can also connect to an external stylesheet that separates our CSS from our HTML.It is used any css style then make some css file & attach it's css file link in <head> </head> part of an HTML file.

 # Q.14: What is embedded style sheets?

 ## ans:

 Embedded style means Internal style.
+An embedded style sheet is declared within the <head> element of an HTML document.
+It applies to the whole document, rather than just one element.
+Each style declaration (or CSS rule) gets applied to everything in the document that matches that rule.
 It is declared style in <head> </head> element of an HTML Document.
 The benefit of embedded style sheets is that they load immediately with the page itself. this style can be benefit from good download speed & it's performance.